Artisan Entertainment: 1980s

 In 1987, IVE was acquired by Carolco Pictures from NCB Entertainment after Carolco had taken a minority interest in the latter a year earlier.
+That year, it secured a deal with MCA Distributing Corporation to handle distribution of its titles.
 The unrated release of Angel Heart was the first Carolco film released by IVE on video.
-The studio hired Jose Menendez, previously of RCA, as head of IVE; he was responsible for creating product deals with Sylvester Stallone's White Eagle Enterprises and producer Edward Pressman.
+The studio hired José Menendez, previously of RCA, as head of IVE; he was responsible for creating product deals with Sylvester Stallone's White Eagle Enterprises and producer Edward Pressman.
 In 1989, Menendez and his wife were murdered by their two sons.
-Also in 1987, Noel C. Bloom left IVE, following disputes with Carolco, to start out Celebrity Home Entertainment, with some of IVE's employees defecting to Celebrity.
-Later that year, the company had acquired the assets of home video distributor Vista Home Video from The Vista Organization for $38 million.
+Also in the same year, Noel C. Bloom left IVE after disputes with Carolco, to start Celebrity Home Entertainment, with some of IVE's employees defecting to the new company.
+Later in 1987, the company had acquired the assets of home video distributor Vista Home Video from The Vista Organization for $38 million.

-In 1988, IVE and FHE consolidated into LIVE Entertainment after a merger with wholesale media distributor Lieberman Enterprises.
-LIVE formed new ventures outside the home video business, including an ownership of retail music and video chains across the East Coast, after the acquisitions of such stores as Strawberries and Waxie Maxie and its Lieberman subsidiary acquired Navarre Corporation.
-Also that year, it partnered with distributor Radio Vision International to launch a music-oriented label, Radio Vision Video.
+In 1988, IVE and FHE were consolidated into LIVE Entertainment after a merger with wholesale media distributor Lieberman Enterprises.
+LIVE formed new ventures outside the home video business, including ownership of retail music and video chains across the East Coast, after the acquisitions of such stores as Strawberries and Waxie Maxie, and its Lieberman subsidiary acquired Navarre Corporation.
+It partnered with distributor Radio Vision International in 1988 to launch a music-oriented label, Radio Vision Video.